jameselks/my-facebook-events/README.md

 ## Changelog

+=1.2.1=
+* Import events marked 'unsure' as well as 'attending'

 =1.2.0=
 * Enable sorting of events by start date and location in admin
 * Email administrator on Facebook import errors